W1T0/ba-inf-2023-hp-code/README.md

 # Extraction of Knowledge Graphs from Historical Handwritten Documents

+The website with the visualisation of the result of the thesis can found [here](http://w1t0.github.io/ba-inf-2023-hp-kiefer-scholz-website).

 To extract Knowledge Graphs from historical handwritten documents:

 - Clone this repository